Connecticut Fires

 Weather and Wind Warnings

-Current Weather: Conditions today are generally cloudy and cooler, with temperatures hovering around 50°F and relative humidity near 48%.
+Current Weather: Conditions across the state today are mostly cloudy with temperatures in the low 70s and moderate relative humidity around 64%.

 Recommendations